 Integral Of X Arctan X

-Solving the Integral of x arctan(x): A Comprehensive Guide
+Solving the Integral of x arctan(x): A practical guide

 The integral of x arctan(x), ∫x arctan(x) dx, is a classic example of an integral requiring integration by parts.
-This seemingly simple integral presents a wonderful opportunity to delve into the intricacies of calculus, showcasing the power and elegance of integration techniques.
-This article will guide you through the process of solving this integral step-by-step, explaining the underlying principles and providing a deeper understanding of integration by parts.
+Worth adding: this seemingly simple integral presents a wonderful opportunity to look at the intricacies of calculus, showcasing the power and elegance of integration techniques.
+Practically speaking, this article will guide you through the process of solving this integral step-by-step, explaining the underlying principles and providing a deeper understanding of integration by parts.
 We'll also explore some related concepts and answer frequently asked questions.

 Introduction: Understanding Integration by Parts